atulrnt/micro-sequencer/README.md

 # Eurorack micro sequencer module

-Work in progress, this has not been tested yet !
+Work in progress, this is still in development and not been tested yet !